ObiajuluM/W3Alexandria/README.md

 2. `Chapter Contract -> Book Contract -> Library Contract`

 3. `Offchain Storage [IPFS] -> Library Contract`

+## Usages
+### Your are to understand that is a single approach to what is possible with this idea
+   #### * It can be modified to publish daily, weekly or monthly content such as blogposts, articles stories etc. (currently a work in progress)
+   #### * It can be used to publish uncensorable and unmodifiable literary works.
+(WIP)

 #### 1. Book Contract -> Library Contract